 A sweaty, throbbing version of a sinewy tall nightmare in an old bear suit reaches Clarke’s Beach Holiday Park at the foot of the densely vegetated conservation area around the lighthouse at 11:53 PM, only two minutes after we left it at the friendly Rails, 1.5km across town.

 I’m not even sure if the dateline actually travels across the globe in the wave-like fashion envisioned by these late adopters with Buddhist bead bracelets.
 Doesn’t it simply jump from time zone to time zone?
 It doesn’t matter now.
-It’s almost midnight and the creature with the dagger smile and eyes like burnt-out furnaces is most likely only taking a quick breather somewhere in a parking lot before starting a feverish uphill sprint.
-I can easily imagine the idea of the New Year advancing across the vastness of the Pacific and to a degree, I understand why they feel like they have to be there.
-But this is where our similarities end – not this New Year’s story, unfortunately.
+It’s almost midnight and the creature with the dagger smile and eyes like burnt-out furnaces is quite likely only taking a quick breather somewhere in a parking lot before starting a feverish uphill sprint.
+I can easily imagine the idea of the New Year advancing across the vastness of the Pacific and to a degree; I understand why they feel like they have to be there.
+But this is where our similarities end – not this New Year’s Story, unfortunately.

 The long claws of the lighthouse werewolf dig into the bonnet of a RAV4 as it descends from the roof, where it sat down for a few seconds to look up at the swirling light and suck breath into fiery lungs.
 So close.
 Another white beam dissects the night sky and the creature explodes into the shrub around Cape Byron.
 You would have been surprised too, how little noise it makes.

 It is seconds from New Year and we have finally arrived at the baptismal climax of this story.
 Where else would you rather be right now?
-The ocean that has so dramatically carried the date line over thousands of sea miles to these bohemians celebrating atop the cliff is now calmly washing against the rocks below, clearly not giving a fuck about another year.
+The ocean, that has so dramatically carried the date line over thousands of sea miles to these bohemians celebrating atop the cliff is now calmly washing against the rocks below, clearly not giving a fuck about another year.

 Shrieks of joy and sheer thrill erupt among the small crowd gathered on the platform.
 People are kissing and falling into each other’s meaningfully tattooed arms.
 It’s 2016.